-This section should cover particulars of aerodrome rescue and fire fighting including facilities, personnel, and procedures of the airport operator.
-The facilities, personnel, and procedures should be prepared based on the aerodrome category specified in RCAAT No. 14.
-This aerodrome manual should define a responsible person for rescue and fire fighting of the airport.
+This section should cover particulars of aerodrome rescue and firefighting including facilities, personnel, and procedures of the airport operator.
+The facilities, personnel, and procedures should be prepared based on the aerodrome category specified in (State Regulation Reference).
+This aerodrome manual should define a responsible person for rescue and firefighting of the airport.
 The airport can also refer to the Master Contact List.